Melia azedarach: Uses

-The plant was introduced around 1830 as an ornamental in the United States (South Carolina and Georgia) and widely planted in southern states, where its leaves were used to repel insects and its berries were used for home-made whiskey and soap.
+The plant was introduced around 1830 as an ornamental in the United States (South Carolina and Georgia) and widely planted in the southern states, where its leaves were used to repel insects and its berries were used for homemade whiskey and soap.
 The plant was introduced into Hawaii in 1840.
-It is considered an invasive species in Texas, and by some American groups in Oklahoma and as far north as Virginia.
-But US nurseries continue to sell the trees, and the seeds are also widely available.
-It has become naturalized to tropical and warm temperate regions of the Americas and is planted in similar climates around the world.
+It is considered an invasive species in Texas, Oklahoma, and as far north as Virginia.
+U.S. nurseries continue to sell the trees, however, and the seeds are also widely available.
+It has become naturalized in tropical and warm temperate regions of the Americas and is intentionally planted in similar climates around the world.
 It is an ornamental tree in the southern part of Korea.

-It was planted in parks, public gardens, stream banks and along footpaths or roadsides in Australia.
-The fragrant lilac flowers and yellow fruits of White Cedar make it an appealing ornamental tree.
-The hard seeds of the plant could also be used in art and crafts, such as making beads for rosaries.
+In Australia, white cedar is commonly planted in parks, public gardens, stream banks, and along footpaths or roadsides.
+Particularly in the suburbs of Melbourne, the tree is used in nature strip plantings by local councils for amenity reasons as well as environmental, social, and economic benefits.
+The fragrant lilac flowers and yellow fruits make it an appealing ornamental tree.
+The hard seeds of the plant are also used in arts and crafts, such as making beads for rosaries.

-It has naturalized in parts of Australia and in New Zealand, but it is classed as 'weed', since it has the ability to colonise an area (with bird dropped seed) if left unchecked.
+It has been noted to be a prolific seed producer and in Australia has naturalized outside its native range and is especially invasive in the Northern Territory and Western Australia, and is considered a weed in the latter state and in New Zealand since it has the ability to colonise an area (via bird-dropped seed) if left unchecked.